-DJI Mini 2 max altitude limit
+DJI Mini 2 max altitude limit – explained

 As soon as you reach 394 feet or 120 meters, you will start seeing a warning on your screen about the max altitude limit (see photo below)

 While doing that, make sure you are not putting any air traffic in danger and are not in violation of your local laws.

-Technically speaking, you can go much much higher with your Mavic mini 2.
-Apart from the software blocking your ascend, there is nothing stopping you from gaining further altitude.
+Technically speaking, you can go much higher with your DJI Mini 2.
+Apart from the software blocking your ascend, nothing stops you from gaining further altitude.

 How to get to max 4,500m altitude?

 Now that we know the DJI Mini 2 can fly as high as 4,500 meters from sea level but is limited by software, how can we go around this limitation and test the Mini to its full potential?